Surf Beach Shoreline Monitoring Program

 From time to time, State Parks needs volunteers to help with our monitoring efforts, including the collection of beach profile data.
 Beach profiles give us a snap-shot of current conditions and can be compared over time to see patterns of change.

 Minimum requirements: Must be a current State Parks Volunteer; ability to walk the beach and wade into shallow waters up to waste deep; no prior survey experience required!
-If interested, please contact the District’s Senior Environmental Scientist, Riley Pratt.
+If interested in becoming a volunteer at San Onofre State Beach, please contact the District's Senior Environmental Scientist, Riley Pratt.